|Nutritional Guidelines (per serving)|

 |*The % Daily Value (DV) tells you how much a nutrient in a food serving contributes to a daily diet.
 2,000 calories a day is used for general nutrition advice.|

 This simple, melt-in-your-mouth pound cake comes together really easily and it's beautiful when finished.
-You can drizzle a simple syrup (like the one used in this recipe) over top of your finished loaf, dust it with powdered sugar, or just serve as is with a cup of tea.
+You can drizzle a simple syrup over the top of your finished loaf, dust it with powdered sugar, or just serve as is with a cup of tea.

 - For the Batter